Paratron/shaderboy/README.md

 Together with the image data, shaderboy will pass a `time` variable to enable you to change your shaders appearance over time, as well as a vector named `pixelCoords` that contains the coordinates of the currently rendered pixel.

+Mouse data has been added in version 1.1 - you can grab a vec2 with `mouseCoords` that are already mapped to the WebGL coordinates space (x from 0 to 1, y from 1 to 0).

+The uniforms `mouseDownLeft` and `mouseDownRight` are either 0 or 1 - depending on if one of those mouse buttons have been pressed.

 ## How the hell do I write GLSL shaders?